Myrtle Beach, South Carolina: NASCAR

 NASCAR-sanctioned Stock car racing was held at Myrtle Beach Speedway, a .538 mi, semi-banked, asphalt-paved oval track lon US 501.
 Drivers in the Late Model classes will compete (against those of Greenville-Pickens Speedway) for the South Carolina Championship in the NASCAR Whelen All-American Series.
 South Carolina Champions' scores will be calculated against other state and provincial champions for a continental championship.
 It hosted the 2010 UOA Nationals where 8 collegiate ultimate teams from 5 conferences would be represented.

 On August 15, 2020, the track held its final race, as the track was closed and demolished soon after, it is now the site of new townhomes.

 Government

 The city of Myrtle Beach has a council-manager government.
-The Mayor sits as a Council member-at-large and presides over City council meetings.
-If the Mayor cannot preside over a City Council meeting, the Mayor Pro-Tem is the presiding officer of the meeting until such time as the Mayor returns to the seat.
-The City Manager is responsible for the administration and the day-to-day operation of all of the municipal services and city departments.
-The City Manager also maintains intergovernmental relationships with federal, state, county and other local governments.
+The mayor sits as a council member-at-large and presides over city council meetings.
+If the mayor cannot preside over a city council meeting, the mayor pro-tem is the presiding officer of the meeting until such time as the mayor returns to the seat.
+The city manager is responsible for the administration and the day-to-day operation of all municipal services and city departments.
+The city manager also maintains intergovernmental relationships with federal, state, county and other local governments.
 The city of Myrtle Beach reformed into a council-manager government system in 1974 under the administration of Mayor Bob Hirsch and city manager David Stradinger, who moved away from the city's former strong-mayor form of government.

 Mayors

-Brenda Bethune is the mayor of Myrtle Beach.
-She has served since 2018.
+Mark Kruea is the mayor of Myrtle Beach.
+He has served since 2026.